mbaumer/us_hep_funding/docs/_states/AZ.md

 <a name="AZ-02"></a>
 [Back to top](#top)
 ## AZ-02 -- Rep. Martha McSally (R)
+### Committees
+Martha McSally is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016